 Good Samaritan employees are encouraged to wear red.
 Photos of employees

-media using the hashtag #WearRedandGive.
+photos on social media using the hashtag #WearRedandGive.